torfinnnome/oppskrift/README.md

 **Note:** If you ever need to reset your database (e.g., for development purposes), you can delete the `prisma/dev.db` file and run `npm install` again.

+**Note on Hosting with Google Firebase:** If you are interested in hosting this application using Google Firebase infrastructure, please refer to `v1.0` of this repository, which was specifically designed for that environment.